apache/iceberg/docs/spark-configuration.md

 spark.sql.catalog.custom_prod.my-additional-catalog-config = my-value
 ```

-### Catalogs in Spark 2.4

-When using Iceberg 0.11.0 and later, Spark 2.4 can load tables from multiple Iceberg catalogs or from table locations.

-Catalogs in 2.4 are configured just like catalogs in 3.x, but only Iceberg catalogs are supported.

 ## SQL Extensions

 Iceberg 0.11.0 and later add an extension module to Spark to add new SQL commands, like `CALL` for stored procedures or `ALTER TABLE ...
 WRITE ORDERED BY`.